Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 12: Monteverde to Santa Teresa

-Time to head further south to the surfing hotspot of Santa Teresa!
+On day 12 of your 3-week Costa Rica itinerary, it’s time to head further south to the surfing hotspot of Santa Teresa!
 This remote part of Costa Rica is not only famous for its waves but its wild palm-tree-lined beaches and bohemian village.
 It sits on the tip of the Nicoya Peninsula, which curves around to the west of Monteverde, giving you the option to cut out part of the journey by leaving the land and crossing the sea!
-If you have time, Santa Teresa is a must-do on your 3-week Costa Rica itinerary.

 travel guide Costa Rica 3 week itinerary